A problem we can fix within our lifetime

 With over 270 million cluster bombies dropped on Laos, approximately 30%, about 80 million, did not explode on impact and are still in the ground.

 Roughly 30% of Laos is contaminated with UXO.
-Only 1% has been cleared since the last bomb was dropped in 1973.
+Less than 10% has been cleared since the last bomb was dropped in 1973.

 Laos remains the most bombed country per capita in history.